How To Make Mochi Donuts At Home (Pon de Ring Copycat Recipe)

 1) Gathering the Ingredients

-Note: The first picture is of the ingredients for the donut dough and the second picture is of the ingredients for the glazes.
+Note: The first picture shows the ingredients for the donut dough, and the second picture shows the ingredients for the glazes.

 Add all of the ingredients (excluding the ingredients for the glazes) into a large bowl, and mix well with a spatula until evenly incorporated.

 Once the dough is well mixed, knead it until it comes together as a soft dough.
 If the dough still feels a little hard, add a little more yogurt.
-Be careful not to add too much yogurt at one time though, start with a small amount of around 1/2 tsp at a time.
+Be careful not to add too much yogurt at one time, though; start with a small amount, around 1/2 tsp at a time.

 3) Dividing up the Donut Dough